 - Ask questions: “I noticed________ behavior, and I am wondering/ concerned about____________?”

 - Listen for what your child truly needs.
 Allow him to be able to struggle, and assist him in brainstorming ideas to get the help he needs.

-- Refer her to the associate dean of student emotional health or Monsour Counseling and Psychological Services.
-Contact the Dean of Students office to inform the administration of your concerns.
+- Refer her to the associate dean of the Office of Health and Wellness, or Monsour Counseling and Psychological Services.
+Contact the dean of students office to inform the administration of your concerns.